loganmarchione/hassos-addons/prometheus_node_exporter/README.md

 ## Configuration

+N/A

 ## Usage

-Add the following to your `/etc/prometheus/prometheus.yml` config file on your Prometheus server:
+Add the following to the `/etc/prometheus/prometheus.yml` config file on your Prometheus server:

     scrape_configs:
       ...